sisoe24/Nuke-Tools/README.md

 ## 1.4.
 Included packages

+The extension includes the following packages:

+- [nukeserversocket](https://github.com/sisoe24/nukeserversocket) - A Python plugin for Nuke that allows you to execute code from an external source.
+- [nuke-python-stubs](https://github.com/sisoe24/nuke-python-stubs) - Python stubs for Nuke and Hiero.
+- [pyside2-template](https://github.com/sisoe24/pyside2-template#readme) - A PySide2 template project for Nuke.
+- [vimdcc](https://github.com/sisoe24/vimdcc) - A Vim-like experience for Nuke's default Script Editor.

+> When you add any of these packages, the extension will automatically download the latest version from the GitHub repository, install it and cache it for you.
+Subsequent updates will also be handled by the extension automatically every month.
+If you notice and version discrepancies, you can use the command `Nuke: Clear Packages Cache` to clear the cache.

 ### 1.4.0. nukeserversocket

-When you execute the command `Nuke: Add NukeServerSocket`, the extension will automatically download the latest version of the plugin from the GitHub repository, which is version 1.0.0 or higher.
-Please note that version 1.0.0 has some breaking changes, such as dropping support for Python 2.7 and changing the configuration file.

-However, the extension still supports the old configuration file (NukeServerSocket.ini), in case you still need to use any version <= 0.6.2.
+NukeServerSocket has been updated to version 1.0.0.
+There are some breaking changes, such as dropping support for Python 2.7 and changing the configuration file.
+The extension still supports the old configuration file (NukeServerSocket.ini), in case you still need to use any version <= 0.6.2 but its up to you to download and install it since the extension will only download the latest version.
+Also the package name has been changed from `NukeServerSocket` to `nukeserversocket`.

-If you require a specific version, you can download it manually from the [releases page](https://github.com/sisoe24/nukeserversocket/releases)) and install it yourself.
+If you encounter any issues, please open an issue on the GitHub repository.
+Sorry for the inconvenience.

 ### 1.4.1.
 Python stubs

-> UPDATE: From NukeTools 0.12.0, the stubs are now added inside `~/.nuke/NukeTools/stubs` and are added to the user settings instead of workspace.

 1. Use the command `Nuke: Add Python Stubs` to add the stubs to your user `python.analysis.extraPaths` setting.
+The stubs will be located in the `~/.nuke/NukeTools/stubs` directory.
-2. Write `import nuke` into your script.
+2. Write `import nuke` into your script and you should see the auto-complete suggestions.

 ![PythonStubs](/resources/images/auto_complete.gif)